How to Get Equipment Back from a Terminated Employee

 2. Clearly Communicate the Process to the Terminated Employee

-Shortly before a departing employee leaves, you’ll want to refresh their memory about the agreement on returning company assets and give them a full overview of how to navigate the return process after termination.
+Shortly before a departing employee leaves, you’ll want to refresh their memory about the agreement on returning company assets and give them a full overview of how to navigate equipment returns after termination.

 A simple way to do this is by creating a checklist of what to do, along with step-by-step instructions for the following: